 1. Harmonization Competences: General Issues

-The gradual integration of national markets into a “common” or “internal” market can be achieved by two complementary mechanisms.
-First, the Treaties may themselves “negate” certain national barriers to intra- European trade.
-For the free movement of goods, this form of negative integration was discussed in the previous Chapter.
-A second constitutional technique is “positive integration”.
-The Union here adopts positive legislation to—partly or exhaustively – remove the diversity of national laws.
-The idea of integration through legislation stands behind Article 26 TFEU.
+The gradual integration of the various national markets into a ‘common’ or ‘internal’ European market can be achieved by two complementary mechanisms.
+First, the Treaties may themselves ‘negate’ certain national barriers to intra-Union trade.
+For the free movement of goods, this form of negative integration was discussed in the previous chapter.
+A second constitutional technique is ‘positive integration’.
+The Union here adopts positive legislation to—partly or completely—remove obstacles to trade arising from the differences in national laws.
+This idea of integration through legislation stands behind Article 26 TFEU.
 It states:

 Legislative competences for positive integration are often placed within the specific policy areas of the Union.
 However, the Treaties also contain a number of horizontal harmonization competences that generally allow the Union to create an ‘internal market’.
 These ‘internal market’ competences can be found in Chapter 3 of Title VII of the TFEU.
 They have been the bedrock of the Union’s positive integration programme.
 Articles 114 and 115 here provide the Union with a legislative competence ‘for the approximation of the provisions laid down by law, regulation or administrative action in Member States which have as their object the establishment and functioning of the internal market’.